Islandora/documentation/docs/islandora/drupal-bundle-configurations.md

 field.field.media.your_media_bundle.field_name2.yml
 ```

 If the new bundle contains new fields, then field storage configurations for the newly created fields would be needed as well.
 Note that if you reused existing fields, storage definitions should not be defined again.
-Storage contains information about the number of values allowed for that field (cardinality).
+Storage config contains information about the number of values allowed for that field (cardinality).
 ```
 field.storage.node.field_new_name3.yml
 field.storage.media.field__new_name3.yml